bgr33r/SCI_NDVI_Tools/README.md

 # SCI_NDVI_Tools
 Included here are a few tools for calculating NDVI at plots on Santa Cruz Island (SCI).
-Their purpose is to be part of a larger project where I am tracking changes in NDVI over time and space on SCI, and I wanted to create a small repository to hold copies of my scripts.
+These tools are part of a larger project where I am tracking changes in NDVI over time and space on SCI.

 These scripts will calculate NDVI using Landsat 8 data (NDVI_calc.py), and then find the NDVI for plots within the landsat scene (plot_intercept.py).
 I had hoped to include the raw scene data in this repo, but these data are far too large to store on github.
 I have tested these data on landsat scene LC80420362017279LGN00 which you can download here: https://earthexplorer.usgs.gov/.
 If you have difficulties, please contact me via the commments.